Steps to Becoming a Nurse

 2. Virtual nurse

-Nurses have plenty of stories to share about patients treating a health problem based on information they found on the i
+Nurses have plenty of stories to share about patients treating a health problem based on information they found on the internet.
+As a virtual nurse, you can provide valid, accurate guidance and care online or over the telephone.
+While the job mostly deals with basic care, virtual nurses may also specialize in a certain area.

 Virtual nurses need at least an ADN or BSN and should be good communicators.